 - Plum

-These fruits are accompanied by a suite of herbaceous and vegetal notes such as green bell pepper, mint, and eucalyptus, especially in wines grown in cooler climates like Bordeaux or Coonawarra.
-These subtle green characteristics are attributed to pyrazines, a natural compound in Cabernet grapes, and are prized by collectors who value regional typicity.
+These fruits are accompanied by herbaceous and vegetal notes such as green bell pepper, mint, and eucalyptus, especially in wines grown in cooler climates like Bordeaux or Coonawarra.
+These subtle green characteristics come from pyrazines, a natural compound in Cabernet grapes, and are prized by collectors who value regional typicity.

 Barrel aging, especially in French or American oak, adds additional layers to the wine’s flavor profile.
-Notes of:
+You’ll often find vanilla, toast, cedar, chocolate, and spice woven through the fruit, giving the wine its signature richness and texture.

 - Vanilla